researchart/fse20/submissions/functional/fse-542/README.md

 This folder contains the interviews' guidelines, in pdf format (`interview-guide`).
 The same file contains our research questions, which were used as the basic structure for our semi-structured interviews.

 ## Survey material

+This folder contains all the artifacts related to the online survey we conducted.
+Concretely, we provide the questionnaire used for the survey, a dataset containing the raw data from the survey, and an analysis script used to format, analyze, and represent the data from the survey.

 ### Questionnaire (`questionnaire.pdf`)